Agency Recruiter Complaints-The Flip Side

 - Job applications.
 Applicants who actively answer an ad or respond to a LinkedIn posting or social media share about a job and then won’t answer my inquiries to discuss a role.
 I am speaking of direct inquiries initiated by the job seekers instead of the Recruiter.
 Sometimes this includes repeated forms of contact and then the black hole of non-response.
 If your interest or timing has changed, simply send a polite response “no longer interested”.

 - Job presentations.
 Then there are the job seekers who invest thirty to forty minutes to hear a job presentation, ask for detailed job descriptions and time to research and then never respond back.
 I don’t expect everyone to say yes.
 I do expect the courtesy of a reply.

 Recruiter complaint #3-Time Waster.

 - Process push back.
-Many job applicants do not want to partake in a formal interview or background checking process, instead simply want to be connected to the hiring manager.
+Many job applicants do not want to partake in a formal interview or background checking process, instead, they simply want to be connected to the hiring manager.
 I understand this usually is a result of process fatigue from working with multiple agencies and a lack of return on investment.
 I believe it is also about timing when the pre-presentation interviews, applications, reference checking occurs.
 Some process needs to be before client presentations and others can be done prior to an offer.
-Discuss this up front as every firm varies in policy.
+Discuss this upfront as every firm varies in the policy.
 Ask about expectations and timing and to describe the process from beginning to end.
 Don’t expect to change policy.
-Some processes have legal and/or financial obligations and ramifications which make them non-negotiable.
+Some processes have legal and/or financial obligations and ramifications that make them non-negotiable.